4.2 Headings

 Third level headings, if you use them should be further distinguished by smaller size, italicizing, and/or indenting them.
 And so on…

 Using the Styles function in Word, as well as the Document Elements, allows you to auto-create a table of contents from the headings in your documents.
 These will automatically update as you revise your document and add sections, which will save you considerable time in the long run.
 Similarly, you can also create an automatic Table of Figures if you use the Caption function.
-Learning how to use these formatting tools will make your report writing much easier, and will allow you combine sections written by different team members easily and effectively.
+Learning how to use these formatting tools will make your report writing much easier, and will allow you to combine sections written by different team members easily and effectively.
 Use the tutorials in MS Word, or search for current online video tutorials showing how to use these tools.

 1. Straw Bale Construction